-Julia Simon is a radio journalist and investigative business reporter.
+Julia Simon is a radio journalist and investigative reporter.

-She has worked for NPR News, BBC News, Marketplace, The World and was a staff reporter at Reuters.
-Julia spent a year as a Fulbright Fellow in Nigeria, reporting on the country’s oil sector, and also spent a year as a Kuwait Excellence Scholar studying Petroleum Economics at the Sciences Po in Paris.
-She has passion for reporting on the Middle East, and spent six years learning Arabic.
-She spent two years reporting in Cairo – before and after the revolution – and was detained by the Egyptian military for her reporting.
-She was a Henry Luce Scholar in Jakarta, Indonesia where she was the host of a radio show broadcasting across Asia.
-In addition to Arabic, she speaks Spanish, Indonesian and French.
-She is a graduate of the University of Chicago and now lives in New York.
+She’s a regular contributor to NPR’s Planet Money, and you can hear her on the NPR business desk, and NPR podcasts Code Switch and Rough Translation.
+She’s also worked for Reveal, BBC News, Marketplace, The World and was a staff reporter at Reuters.
+Julia spent a year as a Fulbright Fellow in Nigeria, reporting on the country’s oil sector, and also spent a year as a Kuwait Excellence Scholar studying International Energy Economics at the Sciences Po in Paris.
+She spent two years reporting in Egypt – before and after the revolution – and was detained by the Egyptian military for her reporting.
+She was a Henry Luce Scholar in Indonesia where she was the host of a radio show broadcasting across Asia.
+Julia speaks and reports in Arabic, Spanish, Indonesian and French.
 She loves soccer, salsa dancing, and old Hollywood detective movies.

-- The University of Chicago, BA with Honors in Middle Eastern Studies, 2009
+University of Chicago, BA in Near Eastern Languages and Civilizations, 2009

-- Sciences Po, Paris, Kuwait Excellence Scholar in International Energy and Petroleum Economics, 2015-2016
+Sciences Po, Paris, Kuwait Excellence Scholar in International Energy Economics